Chaebol: Formation and boom

+Jinju, a medium-sized city in the southern part of the country, is gaining attention for its recognition as the birthplace of Korean entrepreneurship.

+This reputation is largely rooted in the intriguing fact that a modest elementary school in the city is the alma mater of the founders of Samsung, LG, GS and Hyosung business groups.

 South Korea's economy was small and predominantly agricultural well into the mid-20th century.
 However, policies of President Park Chung Hee spurred rapid industrialisation by promoting large businesses, following his seizure of power in 1961.
 The First Five Year Economic Plan by the government set industrial policy towards new investment, and chaebols were to be guaranteed loans from the banking sector.
 The chaebol played a key role in developing new industries, markets, and export production, helping make South Korea one of the Four Asian Tigers.

-Although South Korea's major industrial programs did not begin until the early 1960s, the origins of the country's entrepreneurial elite were found in the political economy of the 1950s.
-Very few Koreans owned or managed larger corporations during the Japanese colonial period.
-After the Japanese left in 1945, some Korean businessmen obtained the assets of some of the Japanese firms, several of which grew into the chaebols of the 1990s.
+Some businesses that acquired former Japanese assets in South Korea later grew into chaebol.
+These and other businesses were closely tied to the Syngman Rhee government, allegedly trading favors for payments.

+The Samsung Group differs from other Chaebols in that the Group established its flagship firms, Cheil Jedang (1953) and Cheil Industries (1954), without having received any ex-Japanese assets or enterprises.

 The Japanese colonial government sometimes sought to co-opt local businessmen and wealthy individuals often linked to land ownership, and a significant minority of industries were jointly owned by Japanese and Korean businesses.
 A few Korean chaebols, such as Kyungbang, came into existence during this era.